Approximately 15% of women and 5% of men experience this condition at some time in their lives. Fortunately this is a treatable condition.

 The culprit causing pain for women is usually vaginal dryness, which is felt on entry, but eases later on.
 When a woman becomes sexually aroused, vaginal glands secrete a fluid that acts as a lubricant.
 If this process is disrupted, inadequate lubrication can cause painful intercourse.

-Insufficient foreplay or changes in a woman’s hormonal levels can also cause lubrication problems.
+Insufficient foreplay or changes in women’s hormonal levels can also cause lubrication problems.
 Antihistamines can also cause vaginal dryness.

-A water-soluble lubricant could also solve the problem.
+A water-soluble lubricant such as K Y Jelly could also solve the problem.
 Petroleum-based lubricants should not be used as they reduce the effectiveness of condoms and also encourage vaginal infections.

 Post-menopausal women could also consider hormone replacement therapy to alleviate vaginal dryness.